Zo Reunification Organization: International engagement

-The organization has actively participated in international platforms to advocate for the rights of the Zo people.
-Since 1999, ZORO has engaged with the United Nations Working Group on Indigenous Populations (UNWGIP) and has been involved with the United Nations Permanent Forum on Indigenous Issues (UNPFII) since 2004.
-It is a registered participant in the United Nations Department of Economics and Social Affairs.
-It has also participated in various international conferences, including those organized by the World Trade Organization (WTO), the World Bank, and the UN Expert Mechanism on the Rights of Indigenous Peoples to raise awareness about the Zo people's issues.
+ZORO has pursued its aims through international forums.
+Since 1999 it has participated in sessions of the United Nations Working Group on Indigenous Populations (UNWGIP), and since 2004 in the United Nations Permanent Forum on Indigenous Issues (UNPFII).
+The organisation has also attended conferences convened by the World Trade Organization, the World Bank, and the UN Expert Mechanism on the Rights of Indigenous Peoples.
+In November 2024, ZORO submitted a memorandum to the United Nations calling for the reunification of ethnic Mizos across international borders.